itahtine/DipoleFluxTransport/README.md

 *Ultra-fast simulations of the solar dipole and open flux*
 Submitted to Astronomy & Astrophysics

+`CreateFullPropagator.m`: Run this to create full propagator matrices needed for DFT simulations

 `Calc3DVectorSum.m`: Computes the 3‑component solar dipole vector from a stack of synoptic magnetograms using the vector sum method of Tähtinen et al. (2024,2026)

 `DFTSingleMap.m`: Runs DFT for a single map or a set of active regions using a precomputed propagator matrix, producing time series of dipole vectors.